jlpteaching/dinocpu-wq21/assignments/assignment-3.md

 The DINO CPU code must be updated before you can run each lab.
 You should read up on [how to update your code](../documentation/updating-from-git.md) to get the assignment 3 template from GitHub.

-You can check out the master branch to get the template code for this lab.
+You can check out the main branch to get the template code for this lab.
-If you want to use your solution from lab1 as a starting point, you can merge your commits with the `origin` master by running `git pull` or `git fetch; git merge origin/master`.
+If you want to use your solution from lab2 as a starting point, you can merge your commits with the `origin` main by running `git pull` or `git fetch; git merge origin/main`.

 ## How this assignment is written